open-life-science/open-life-science.github.io/index.md

 We also invite applicants from outside Europe, particularly from **developing countries** (e.g. India and Africa - who are also timezone-compatible).
 Recordings from the calls will be shared with those who are can't attend these meetings, however this should be discussed and approved by the organisers on a case-by-case basis.

-The calls will be conducted **English**.
+The calls will be conducted in **English**.
 However, our participants who have different primary languages such as Spanish, French, German, Hindi, and Portuguese, will be paired with mentors who can communicate in their preferred languages.